 Maureen Dowd, New York Times, April 4, 2020 Interview with Larry David, Master of His Quarantine

 An outbreak of a novel and sometimes deadly respiratory disease in China grew rapidly in the first months of 2020.
 The illness has since spread around the world with sustained person-to-person transmission on six continents.
-As of May 27, 2020, there are more than 5,690,000 confirmed cases and nearly 356,000 deaths worldwide in a swiftly expanding pandemic.
+As of September 14, 2020, there are more than 29,000,000 confirmed cases and nearly 926,000 deaths worldwide in this swiftly expanding pandemic.
+The United States continues to lead the world with ~22% of global infections and more than 20% of global deaths.

 In December of 2019, a cluster of viral pneumonia cases was reported in Wuhan City, Hubei Province, China.
 In January of 2020 a novel coronavirus, believed to have originated in a live animal market, was identified as the causative agent of the pneumonia.
 The virus, temporarily named 2019-nCoV but now called COVID-19 (which stands for coronavirus disease-2019), caused a widespread epidemic throughout China, with many exported cases that became the seeds for the global spread of the easily transmissible virus.